-Washington condo reform gaining steam amid shortage of affordable homeownership options
+Washington condo reform gains steam amid shortage of affordable homeownership options

 More recently, the local condo market — like the rest of the housing market — has cooled.
 In the past year, the number of condos sitting unsold has tripled while prices have stayed flat.

-But the recent cooldown hasn’t suddenly solved the condo conundrum.
+But the recent cool-down hasn’t suddenly solved the condo conundrum.
 The number of condos for sale across King County, while up recently, is still at about half the levels seen on average over the last two decades.
 And prices, even with a small drop recently, remain 13 percent above the inflation-adjusted, bubble peak from 2007.

 Even before condo reform gained momentum, developers had started slowly shifting back toward condos, since apartment rents had stopped growing amid the flood of new rental units here, making condo construction look more attractive by comparison.
 About 6,000 condo units are in the pipeline in Seattle and Bellevue for the next several years, after just 2,000 opened in the two cities all decade.
 But not all of those will get built, and even if they do, the housing production remains historically low: About 9,000 condos opened a decade ago in those two cities, even though their combined population was nearly 20 percent lower than it is today.